devatiq/abcbiz-addons/readme.txt

 - Initial release

 == Upgrade Notice ==
+= 1.10 =
+- 3 new widgets added
+- Plugin Re-named to PrimeKit

 = 1.0.9 =
 - 5 new widgets added

 = 1.0.8 =
-- 20+ ready to import free templates added
+- 20+ ready-to-import free templates added

 = 1.0.7 =
 - Custom CSS features added for each widget